DaoudAbuMadi3/Qark5/README.md

 ```
 qark --help
 ```
-if you want to exit the virtual environment use the  ``deactivate``
+If you want to exit the virtual environment use the  ``deactivate``

 Installation on Windows :
 =======================
-in powershell execute this command :
+In powershell execute this command :
 ```
 chcp 65001 and  $OutputEncoding = [System.Text.UTF8Encoding]::new()
 ```

-for crete and activate the virtual environment :
+For crete and activate the virtual environment :
 ```
 python3 -m venv env1
 ./env1/Scripts/Activate.ps1